Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Another important point for building credit is to avoid canceling a card, even if you have stopped using it.
 That’s because the credit limit on the card contributes to your overall available credit.
 Closing the card will reduce your available credit and, therefore, increase your credit utilization ratio, which is a negative factor for your credit score.

 As indicated earlier, secured cards are a good way to build or establish credit.
-The secured card in this review is the Discover it® Secured Credit Card.
+The secured card in this review is the Capital One Quicksilver Secured Cash Rewards Credit Card.
 If you have bad or scant credit, you may find it easier to get a secured card first, and possibly replace it with an unsecured card later.

 Does Getting Approved For a Credit Card Raise Your Score?

-Getting a new credit card can have both positive and negative implications for your credit score.
-On the positive side, the credit limit on the new card increases your available credit.
-All things being equal, this will reduce your credit utilization ratio, which should help your credit score.
+Getting a new credit card can have both upsides and downsides for your credit score.
+On the bright side, the credit limit on the new card boosts your available credit.
+Assuming everything else stays constant, this will lower your credit utilization ratio, which should give your credit score a positive nudge.

 However, that benefit could quickly disappear if you make a big-ticket purchase when you open the card.